-A man has been charged with the murder of a woman in Durham
+Man in court charged with the murder of a woman in Durham

 - Published

-A man has been charged with the murder of a woman who was found dead inside a house.
+A man has appeared in court charged with the murder of a woman who was found dead inside a house.

-Police were called to the property in Cuthbert Avenue, Durham, shortly after 12:50 BST on Wednesday.
+The body of Sally Turner was discovered at an address in Cuthbert Avenue, Durham, on Wednesday.

-When officers from Durham Constabulary entered the house they discovered the body of a 50-year-old woman, who has not yet been named.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.